Phillers/nav-content/MDMS/how-set-mdms.md

 When selected, users will not be able to rename any record from synchronized tables.
 5.	**Records per Sync.
 Message**
 Number of records send per one message, the smaller the datasets the larger the number can be, 0 will result in default value 300, in case of errors needs to be lowered
-6.	**Import Error Action**
-Specifies system behavior after importing of new file fails.
-Available values are:
-•	Continue & Move to Archive: Legacy option.
-Even though import fails, file will be moved to ARCHIVE folder.
-•	Continue & Keep File: File will not be moved to ARCHIVE and will stay in INBOX.
-Therefore, system will try to import it again
-•	Stop & Show Error: Error will be thrown, which will stop processing.

 ## User Permission & User Setup
 As part of MDMS module, new permission set has been created: MDMS.
 It contains all necessary permissions to set up & execute module functions.